 - Output voltage: 3.3 V with 4% accuracy

 - Typical maximum continuous output current: 3.2 A to 4.5 A (see the maximum continuous output current graph below)

 - Typical efficiency of 80% to 90%, depending on input voltage, output voltage, and load (see the efficiency graph below)

 - Switching frequency: ~500 kHz under heavy loads

 - Power-save mode with ultrasonic operation that increases light load efficiency by reducing switching frequency, but keeps it above the audible range (20 kHz)

 - 2 mA to 3 mA typical no-load quiescent current (see the quiescent current graph below)

-- Enable input for disconnecting the load and putting the regulator into a low-power state that draws approximately 10 µA to 20 µA per volt on VIN
+- Enable input with precise cutoff threshold for disconnecting the load and putting the regulator into a low-power state that draws approximately 10 µA to 20 µA per volt on VIN

 - “Power good” output indicates when the regulator cannot adequately maintain the output voltage